Local Deck Service

 Materials That Make Sense In Richmond Hill

 Low maintenance does not mean low planning.
-The structure and drainage still have to be built right.
+Whichever material you choose, the structure and drainage still have to be built right underneath it.

 We also plan around the kind of lots we see in Mill Pond, Jefferson, Oak Ridges.
 The lot matters as much as the board sample.